Since our testing period, REI gave this base layer some new color choices. One is pictured above.September 2019

 Comfort and Fit

-The merino wool is soft next to skin, and the itch is minimal and reduces with washings but still tended to be a little itchier than other merino layers.
+The Merino wool is soft next to skin, and the itch is minimal and reduces with washings but still tended to be a little itchier than other Merino layers.
 The printed tag sits smoothly against your neck.
 This layer sits baggy through the torso.
 Excess fabric under the arms and loose hem that feels a bit sloppy.
 It fits more like a long sleeve cotton t-shirt.
-This top lacks the thoughtful design and purposeful fit of layers like the Rab Merino+ 120 Crew or the Arc'teryx Phase AR.
+This top lacks the thoughtful design and purposeful fit of other layers in this review.

 We might consider sizing down for a traditional, snug base layer fit.
 Offset shoulder seams are great for carrying a backpack.
 Slightly longer drop-tail hem helps keep it from coming untucked or staying under a backpack hip belt.
 The drop-tail hem is also key when rolling over onto your side in your sleeping bag and exposing the small of your back to the cold.
 Minor underarm gusset reduces pull on your shoulders when lifting arms above your head but isn't as good as other brands' gusseted underarms.
 Tapered sleeves hug arms well and are snug against the wrist.
 Looks good enough that it can be comfortably worn as a stand-alone layer around town.

 This top came in the bottom half of the bunch in the dry speed test.
-It was the second slowest merino layer to dry next to the thicker SmartWool Merino 250 and took 10 minutes longer than the similar weight Icebreaker 200 Oasis Crew.
+It was the second slowest Merino layer to dry, and took 10 minutes longer than other tops of similar weight.

-Merino layers are known for being heavy when wet and slow to dry, although all the merino layers dried faster than two synthetic tops that we tested from Arc'teryx and The North Face.
+Merino layers are known for being heavy when wet and slow to dry, although all the Merino layers dried faster than the majority of synthetic tops that we tested.

 This top was one of the only layers to shrink/change shape noticeably after washing and drying.
 Not the most durable but not the least, again this top finds itself falling in the middle of the pack.

-At $79 it is the cheapest 100% merino wool layer but is also the lowest scoring merino wool layer so we'd say the value is appropriate to the performance of the top.
+This top is the cheapest 100% Merino wool layer but is also the lowest scoring Merino wool layer so we'd say the value is appropriate to the performance of the top.

 Not a home run hitter in any category but a consistent performer for the price point.
 It is soft, comfortable, warm, breathable, versatile, and looks good around town or apres ski.
 All in all, it doesn't receive our highest marks but does get an accepting head nod, letting it know that it's doing a good job and has the potential to become something great someday.
 It's good, but not great like most breakfast diners.